Node.js REPL, Inspector, Watch Mode, and SEA

 console.log(inspector.url());

-inspector.open() activates the inspector after the process has already started.
+disposable[Symbol.dispose]();inspector.open() activates the inspector after the process has already started.
 The first argument is the port.
 0 asks for a random available port.
-The second is the host.
-The call returns a Disposable in Node v24, and disposing it closes the inspector through inspector.close().
+The second argument is the host.
+In Node v24, the call returns a Disposable.
+Disposing it closes the inspector through inspector.close().

 inspector.waitForDebugger() blocks until a connected client sends Runtime.runIfWaitingForDebugger.
 It throws when no inspector is active.